-Invisalign clear aligners are a popular form of treatment for diastema.
-Diastema is a type of malocclusion, or a misaligned bite, caused by gapped teeth.8
+Invisalign clear aligners are a popular form of treatment for diastema, commonly referred to as “gap teeth.”
+Diastema is a malocclusion, or a misaligned bite, caused by gapped teeth.8

 Invisalign treatment is best for one or multiple teeth gaps of around 6mm.9 For those with larger gaps, other treatment options may work better.6

 ZocDoc can help you find a dentist in your area that:

 Invisalign can resolve most cases of gapped teeth in 3 to 6 months.

 However, in some cases, the treatment process can take up to 18 months.
 This depends on compliance as well as the extent of the gaps.

 Invisalign offers various benefits in fixing gapped teeth compared to metal braces.
 These benefits include: